Parenting

 Her smile returned.

-Her world got its colors back.
+Her world got its colours back.

 Psychological Insight: